ILasya/Social-Distancing-Tracker/README.md

 7) yolov3.cfg - This is the configuration file for YOLOv3 Object detection model.

-8) yolov3.weights - (NOT INCLUDED IN THIS REPOSITORY) This file has to be downloaded in order to run YOLO object detection.The procedure                     for the download is explained YOLO3 - Real-Time Object Detection section.
+8) yolov3.weights - (NOT INCLUDED IN THIS REPOSITORY) This file has to be downloaded in order to run YOLO object detection.
+The                             procedure for the download is explained YOLO3 - Real-Time Object Detection section.

 9) outputClip1.mp4 - This is the processed video and the output of the Application.
 Please view this video to get a better idea of how                        Social-Distancing-Tracker works